The drone delivery market in Russia may reach 25 billion rubles by 2030

 By 2030, the drone delivery market in Russia may reach 25 billion rubles per year.
-These estimates are given in the presentation of the national operator of unmanned civil aviation, LLC "Unmanned Aviation Systems" (UAS).
+These estimates are provided in the presentation of the national operator of unmanned civil aviation, LLC "Unmanned Aviation Systems" (UAS).

 We are talking about the "last mile" delivery within cities, to hard-to-reach regions, and through distribution hubs in remote settlements.
 Potential customers could be Russian Post, Samokat, SDEK, and Ozon.